Frank's Photography Site

 with the ex-Erie line and still-active remainder of the Boonton Line in Mountain View.

-I was actually in this station once while it was still open, but have never seen
+I was actually in this station once while it was still open, but rarely see

 Upper Montclair station along the Erie Lackawanna Greenwood Lake/Boonton line, July, 1969.